gflohr/Parse-Kayak/lib/Parse/Kalex.md

 # INTRODUCTION

-Kalex reads the given scanner description from the given input files, or standard input if no input files were specified.
+Kalex reads the given scanner description from the given input sources, or standard input if no input sources were specified.
 The description mainly consists of *rules* with a regular expression to match on the left-hand side and an optional action to execute for each match on the right-hand side.
 The action consists of arbitrary Perl code.